watchep/watchep.github.io/apply.markdown

 Financial awards will cover tuition, fees, travel, and stipend during the training program duration.

-Applications for the third cohort of students from participating institutions are now closed.
+Applications for the fourth cohort of students from participating institutions are now open.
-Please check back in June 2025 for applications in the next cohort.
+Please visit [the Google forms application page](https://forms.gle/VsK7S4s4NdGEzf3WA) and complete the application by October 31, 2025.

 Please note that this DOE-sponsored program requires U.S. citizenship or permanent resident status.